basho-labs/riak-test-docker/README.md

         DockerRiakCluster.builder().withTimeout(3), true);
 ```

-If this parameter is set `true`, the docker cluster will not be started and `com.basho.riak.test.rule.DockerRiakClusterRule#getIps` will return an empty set.
+If this parameter is set `true`, the Docker cluster will not be started and `com.basho.riak.test.rule.DockerRiakClusterRule#getIps` will return an empty set.

 This feature might be helpful if there is a need to disable a rule according to some condition (for example, disable if some system property is configured).